 Aren’t eligible to join NFCU?
 There are still great options out there for an auto loan.
 If none of the below options work for you, or the ones on our auto loan table, we encourage you to reach out to your local credit union, as they tend to offer the best rates for auto loans.

 LendingTree: There are hundreds of lenders on LendingTree ready to compete for your business.
-LendingTree is the parent company of MagnifyMoney.
 All you have to do is fill out a short online form.
 Upon completion, you can see real interest rates and approval information at once.
 Some lenders may do a hard pull on your credit and this is normal with auto lending.
 Keep in mind that multiple hard pulls only count as one pull, so the best strategy is to have all your hard pulls done at once.

-PenFed Credit Union: You can secure financing on terms of 12 to 84 months with rates from 2.20% to 4.24% on new cars and 2.99% to 4.24% on used cars.
-You can finance between $500 and $100,000, and there is no origination fee with this loan.
+PenFed Credit Union: You can secure financing on terms of 36 to 84 months with APRs from 2.49% to 4.24% on new cars and 3.49% to 4.49% on used cars.
+You can finance between $500 - $100,000, and there is no origination fee with this loan.
 Anyone can join PenFed, either by having eligibility under its scope of membership or by making a contribution to one of two designated charitable organizations.

 Shop Around Before You Settle on a Lender